austen0/MountRandomizer/README.md

     - [ ] correct size of dropdown lists
     - [ ] add button to automatically create a macro for invoking from action bar
     - [x] add option for whether character should dismount while currently flying
-- [ ] set up automatic packaging workflow
 - [ ] upload to curse
+- [x] set up automatic packaging workflow
 - [x] handle profession-specific mounts
 - [x] move `creatureSpellID` lookup tables to separate file
 - [x] fall back on ground mounts if journal has no flying mounts while in flyable area
 - [x] improve handling of empty mount journal
 - [x] clean up redundant syntax, especially around population of `mountSpellPool`

+## v1.0+ Potential Features

+- [ ] weighting system to make favored mounts more likely to be selected
+- [ ] !pmount weakaura creation